 Great Southern Nights 2024 will take place from 8-24 March 2024 featuring more than 300 gigs across 17 nights throughout Sydney’s inner city and Western Sydney, as well as shows in seven key music communities across NSW, including Tamworth, Wagga, Newcastle, Wollongong and the Northern Rivers.

-A Great Southern Nights advisory committee has been established in order to support the successful delivery of the event, to provide strategic guidance and ensure positive outcomes for all participants.
+The Great Southern Nights Advisory Committee has been established in order to support the successful delivery of the event, to provide strategic guidance and ensure positive outcomes for all participants.

-The Great Southern Nights advisory committee is made up of representatives from the following organisations:
+The Great Southern Nights Advisory Committe is made up of the following industry professionals:

 • Tyla Dombroski

 and representatives from the following organisations: